-Formerly known as: 118 Binocular Vision and Space Perception: Read Less [-] VIS SCI 230 Ethics in Scientific Research 2 Units Offered through: Optometry Terms offered: Spring 2018, Spring 2016, Spring 2015 This seminar will examine a range of ethical issues that arise in the process of doing science.
+Formerly known as: 118 Binocular Vision and Space Perception: Read Less [-] VIS SCI 230 Ethics in Scientific Research 2 Units Offered through: Optometry Terms offered: Spring 2020, Spring 2018, Spring 2016 This seminar will examine a range of ethical issues that arise in the process of doing science.
 Beginning with the philosophical and social foundations, we will consider the pathogenesis of fraud, statistics and deception, the ethics of authorship and publication, research with human subjects, the use of animals, the definition(s) of misconduct and the difference between misconduct and questionable research practices, the relationship between industry and science, and finally, the responsibilities and obligations of the scientist in society.
-Ethics in Scientific Research: Read More [+] thics in Scientific Research: Read Mo Hours & Format Fall and/or spring: 15 weeks - 30 hours of seminar per week Additional Details Subject/Course Level: Vision Science/Graduate Grading: Letter grade.
+Ethics in Scientific Research: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 30 hours of seminar per week Additional Details Subject/Course Level: Vision Science/Graduate Grading: Letter grade.

-Ethics in Scientific Research: Read Less [-] VIS SCI 260A Optical and Neural Limits to Vision 3 Units Offered through: Optometry Terms offered: Fall 2018, Fall 2017 The course will provide an overview of the early stage limits to human vision, from the eye's optics to sampling and processing in the retina.
+Ethics in Scientific Research: Read Less [-] VIS SCI 260A Optical and Neural Limits to Vision 3 Units Offered through: Optometry Terms offered: Fall 2019, Fall 2018, Fall 2017 The course will provide an overview of the early stage limits to human vision, from the eye's optics to sampling and processing in the retina.
 Students will learn basic optical properties of the eye as well as objective and subjective techniques on how to measure limits of human vision.
 The class will comprise a combination of lectures and active learning by the students in the form of a project, to be presented at the end of the semester.
 This is one of the four courses that form the Vision Science core curriculum.
 Optical and Neural Limits to Vision: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit with instructor consent.
-Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Vision Science/Graduate Grading: Letter grade.

-Instructor: Austin Roorda Optical and Neural Limits to Vision: Read Less [-] VIS SCI 260B Introduction to Ocular Biology 3 Units Offered through: Optometry Terms offered: Fall 2018, Fall 2017 The course will provide an overview of eye development, anterior eye ocular anatomy and physiology and ocular disease.
+Instructor: Austin Roorda Optical and Neural Limits to Vision: Read Less [-] VIS SCI 260B Introduction to Ocular Biology 3 Units Offered through: Optometry Terms offered: Fall 2019, Fall 2018, Fall 2017 The course will provide an overview of eye development, anterior eye ocular anatomy and physiology and ocular disease.
 The course will be a combination of didactic lectures and problem-based learning.
 This is one of the four courses that form the Vision Science core curriculum.
 Introduction to Ocular Biology: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit with instructor consent.
-Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Vision Science/Graduate Grading: Letter grade.

-Instructor: Suzanne Fleiszig Introduction to Ocular Biology: Read Less [-] VIS SCI 260C Introduction to Visual Neuroscience 3 Units Offered through: Optometry Terms offered: Spring 2018 The course will provide an overview of the neuroscience of vision, spanning the entire neural pathway from retinal neurobiology to cortical processing of visual signals.
+Instructor: Suzanne Fleiszig Introduction to Ocular Biology: Read Less [-] VIS SCI 260C Introduction to Visual Neuroscience 3 Units Offered through: Optometry Terms offered: Spring 2020, Spring 2019, Spring 2018 The course will provide an overview of the neuroscience of vision, spanning the entire neural pathway from retinal neurobiology to cortical processing of visual signals.
 The class will comprise a combination of lectures and active learning by the students in the form of a project, to be presented at the end of the semester.
 This is one of the four courses that form the Vision Science core curriculum.
 Introduction to Visual Neuroscience: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit with instructor consent.
-Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Vision Science/Graduate Grading: Letter grade.